 The capital city of Santa Cruz de La Palma is a good place to stay since it’s located near the airport and has many points of interest in La Palma.
 We stayed at the Quinta Los Naranjos rental home, which is just a few minutes from the capital by car.
 This accommodation offers a peaceful ambiance and is ideal if you want to go hiking during your stay.

-If you prefer to stay in a hotel in La Palma, one of the best places is the H10 Taburiente Playa, located between Santa Cruz de La Palma and the airport, to the east of the island.
+If you prefer to stay in a hotel in La Palma, one of the best places is the H10 Taburiente Playa, considered one of the best all-inclusive hotels in Spain and located between Santa Cruz de La Palma and the airport, to the east of the island.
 If you want to stay on the western end of the island, near the whale-watching areas of Puerto Naos or Tazacorte Beach, I recommend the Sol La Palma.

 Moreover, it’s easy to find cheap accommodations in La Palma, so if you’re on a tight budget but don’t want to compromise on location, Pensión La Cubana, in the capital, is the best choice.